koorb/ng-panels/README.md

 ![ngPanel demo](example/ng-panels-demo.gif)

-(Service and usage coming soon – for now take a look in the example directory)
+(Usage coming soon – for now take a look in the example directory)